Scripting Guide

 Script Use Case

-The following is a step-by-step guide to creating a script to get the CPU temperature from Microsoft Windows machines, using a PowerShell script, and then displaying the output data in a custom report:
+This section describes how The following is a step-by-step guide to creating a script to get the CPU temperature from Microsoft Windows machines using a script.
+You can then create a Custom Report to display the temperature data.

 1. In Edge DX click Configuration > Scripts > Add Script4402381652497Edgedxscriptcreatescript1.png